jasanchez1/ad-demo-manager/README.md

 2. Passes it to the Kevel API as a keyword
 3. Updates ads when the parameter changes without page reload

+### Configuration Sharing

+The ad sharing system uses:
+1. JSON stringification of the ad configuration
+2. URL encoding to handle special characters
+3. Base64 encoding for transportability
+4. The reverse process when importing

 ## Development

 ### Project Structure